Assault and Domestic Violence

 Assault and Domestic Violence Attorneys

-Being charged with an assault or domestic violence, whether it be a altercation with someone in the public or against a member of your household, is in emotional and sometimes traumatic event.
-The attorneys of Baker, Lewis, Schwisow, and Laws have handled thousands of assault cases throughout Seattle, Bellevue, Issaquah, Kirkland Redmond, Everett, Monroe and the King County and Snohomish areas.
+Being charged with an assault or domestic violence, whether it be an altercation with someone in the public or against a member of your household, is in an emotional and sometimes traumatic event.
+The attorneys of Baker, Lewis, Schwisow, and Laws have handled thousands of assault cases throughout Seattle, Bellevue, Issaquah, Kirkland, Redmond, Everett, Monroe and the King County and Snohomish areas.
 They realize how important it is for those charged with assault to make sure that their side of the story is known to the prosecutors and judges and that they receive aggressive, fair, and thorough representation.

 When assault or violent threats are made against a person who is involved in a domestic relationship with the person who committed the crime, it may be charged as domestic violence.
 Domestic violence charges can include a wide variety of abusive behaviors, and doesn't always include physical violence.
 If you have been accused of domestic violence by your partner, it may be for one or more of the following reasons:

 - Offensive touching

 Crimes Associated with Domestic Violence